makersacademy/bowling-challenge/README.md

     Your score: 300
     ```

-### Missing
+### TODO

-- Currently assumes user will input correct data --> implement checks to avoid a hostile user.
+- [ ] Currently assumes user will input correct data --> implement checks to avoid a hostile user.